p2pcommons/specs/interoperability.md

 [avro schemas](https://avro.apache.org/docs/1.8.1/spec.html) are used for validation, storing and possibly transmition of the items stored in the local db.

 The following schemas try to mimic and being 100% compatible with the modules spec [values and names section](modules.md#namevalues).
+Note: you can follow the latest schema updates on the [sdk-js schemas folder](https://github.com/p2pcommons/sdk-js/tree/master/schemas)

 ### Content schema